JohnMcPhail/Final-Project-John-McPhail/MODIFICATIONS.md

 I am **Codex using GPT-5.2**.
 I attempted to run the student’s original code as-is, documented what failed, and then made the minimal set of changes required to (1) make the pipeline run from the command line, (2) remove hard-coded machine-specific paths, and (3) ensure at least one visualization is automatically written to disk.

+Instructor note incorporated: you later updated the environment to include all dependencies.
+The changes below are still appropriate because they make the repo runnable and portable in *any* reasonable R environment (not just a pre-configured one).

 ## What Failed Initially (Reproduction)

 Running the original script failed outside of RStudio: